datacookbooks/AthenaGuitarsDashboard/README.md

 Messy API --> Power Query --> Star Schema --> DAX --> Dashboard

-The API updates daily.
-It is available via URL, which corresponds to a full-stack web application that I deployed using Railway.
+The API is a full-stack web application that I deployed using Railway.
 The tech stack includes Python, SQLite, Docker, FastAPI, and GitHub Actions (which runs daily jobs).
 This application uses the principles of “continuous development.”
-It is connected to a specific branch of a GitHub repo (link: https://github.com/datacookbooks/GuitarDataMessyAPI/tree/railway-revival); when I commit changes to that branch, the application automatically updates.
+It is connected to a specific branch of a GitHub [repo](https://github.com/datacookbooks/GuitarDataMessyAPI/tree/railway-revival); when I commit changes to that branch, the application automatically updates.
 This repo contains a Python script that generates new data every day.

 # Screenshots